CarmitHaas/Horsing-Around/README.md

 4. The initial setup will load sample data to your database.
 As admin you can edit that as you like.
-   If you wish to start with an empty database you can comment out the data volume and the db initialization command in the docker compose like so:
+   If you wish to start with an empty database you can comment out the data volume and the db initialization command in the docker compose:
      - ./data:/data
      command: bash -c "mongod --bind_ip_all & sleep 10 && /data/init-mongo.sh && wait"